reesecake/glass-force-wiki/README.md

 #### Character:
 #### Entry:
 - Entry['timestamp'] is passed the function datetime.utcnow instead of a call utcnow().
 It needs to be converted to a user's local time.
+- Get an expression defined by backref='author' in the User class to reference the object tied to an entry's user_id foreign key.